dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-28-background-images-intersection-provider/index.md

 }
 ```

-Lines 8-14 creates a callback that is passed as an argument to the `IntersectionObserver` constructor:
+Lines 8-14 create a callback that is passed as an argument to the `IntersectionObserver` constructor:

 ```ts showLineNumbers {
 const callback = useCallback((entries: IntersectionObserverEntry[]) => {